Recovering from the impacts of fires and floods on parks and forests is important. Our role involves:

 To help some ecosystems recover, rehabilitation and regeneration activities may include:

-- stabilising areas at risk of soil erosion and replanting them with local indigenous plants
+- stabilising areas at risk of soil erosion and replanting them with local indigenous plants; and

 - replanting vegetation damaged by fire control activities.